Play doh Crayon Craft (Recipe for Crayon Play doh)

 1 tablespoon vegetable oil

-2 red broken crayons, coarsely chopped (you can choose any color you like)
+2 red broken crayons, coarsely chopped (or any color you choose)

 playdpugh crayon recipe crayon craft melted crayon craft crayon craft ideas